9 Unusual & Quirky Things to do in Rome

-Here’s my ecletic list of quirky and unusual things to do in Rome:
+Here’s my eclectic list of quirky and unusual things to do in Rome when you’ve already visited the main attractions:

 1. Enter the creepy Capuchin Crypt